willymcallister/willymcallister.github.io/_articles/charge.md

 youtubeID: HpipBkRMm8U
 ---

 Electricity begins with *electric force*.
-We explain electric force by saying matter has a property called *charge*.
+Electric force can be explained by saying matter has a property called *charge*.

 Written by Willy McAllister.